Florence Chenoweth: Departure from Liberia

 The rice riots can be seen as a factor leading to the coup d'état one year later when Samuel Doe seized power.
-Tolbert was killed during the coup on April 12 and 13 members of the Administration, including the deputy minister of agriculture, were executed ten days later.
+Tolbert was killed during the coup on 12 April and 13 members of the Administration, including the deputy minister of agriculture, were executed ten days later.
 Warned that her life was in danger, Chenoweth hid in a closet in her home and waited until after dark before fleeing.
 She managed to escape and walked her children to safety in Sierra Leone, before they made their way to the United States.

 After arriving in the United States she worked for the World Bank, first in Zambia and then in Washington, D.C.
 In 1986 she obtained a PhD in land resources, again from the University of Wisconsin-Madison, with a dissertation on “Small Farmers’ Response to Economic Incentives: A Case Study of Small Farmers in Liberia”.
 In 1995 she joined FAO as its representative in The Gambia.
 Subsequently she opened FAO's first office in South Africa following the end of apartheid.
 In 2001, she was put in charge of FAO liaison with the United Nations in New York, a post she filled until 2007.

 Return to Liberia

 In 2009 Chenoweth began a second term as agriculture minister in Liberia, holding the post until resigning in 2015.
 In January 2013 she was suspended from office for one month by the President, Ellen Johnson Sirleaf, following a scandal related to the corrupt issuance of forestry permits.
 Although not alleged to have personally profited, Chenoweth was accused of having failed to provide proper oversight and due diligence in the issuance of permits.
 During her tenure she implemented a “Back to the Soil” campaign in Liberia to empower rural female farmers, which had success in increasing rice and cassava production.

+Chenoweth died on 26 June 2023, at the age of 78, after suffering from Alzheimer's disease.